 A Community Health Assessment provides an overview of the current health status of the community.
 It gives organizations comprehensive information about the community’s current health status, needs, and issues.

 Decision opportunity: Arapahoe County will need to determine how to use the new Community Health Assessment to guide its decision-making on how to address public health needs and develop a public health improvement plan.
+That work will be ongoing.

 Public Health Improvement Plan